House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What kinds of cars are carjacked the most?

-Standard sedans.
-The most common cars on the road are the most commonly targeted.
+Standard sedans are the most commonly targeted.
 According to the data, the Toyota Camry is the most commonly stolen car.
 The other car models that round out the top five include the Jeep Grand Cherokee, the Nissan Altima, the Chevy Malibu, and the Honda CRV.
 (ABC Chicago)

 Contrary to popular belief, luxury cars are not targeted at higher rates than average cars.
-The top five most stolen cars in Chicago include three sedans and two SUVs.
-None of the cars on the list are expressly considered luxury vehicles.
+Chicago’s top five most stolen cars include three sedans and two SUVs.
+None of the cars on the list are considered luxury vehicles.

 Are the carjacking numbers in Chicago projected to decrease?